Henchworm/user-story-template/README.md

 and a button for "random adventure for you!"
 ```

-User Story 10: Registered Random Adventure
+User Story 10: Registered Random Adventure within Radius
 ```
-As an registered visitor, when I visit "/adventure/new", and click on "random adventure for you!", I am shown the 20 closest areas to my location that have activities that match a random preference of mine, a button to "plan an adventure" for each area.
+As an registered visitor, when I visit "/adventure/new", and click on "random adventure for you!", I see a form that lets me specify radius from my location that have activities that match a random preference of mine, a button to "plan an adventure" for that area.
 ```